jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-8-deploy-to-vercel.md

 If you'd like to host the CMS as well, you could look into doing this via Azure, Umbraco Cloud or something similar as an extra-curricular activity.

 If you do stick with the locally hosted route, just make sure you consider some redundancy for your data.

+---

+> 💁‍♀️ Offer help to anyone who might be finding it difficult.

+> ✅ Let Rich or Adam know once you've finished.